commschamp/comms_protocols_cpp_src/text/intro/goal.md

 - does NOT depend or make any assumptions on the system it is running on.
 - does NOT make any assumptions on the resources available to the system, such as dynamic memory allocation, exceptions, RTTI, etc...
-- has an efficient way to parse the incoming message in dispatch it to an appropriate handler.
-The complexity shouldn't exceed O(log(n)), where n is a total number of messages in the protocol.
+- has an efficient way to parse the incoming message and dispatch it to an appropriate handler.
+The runtime complexity shouldn't exceed O(log(n)), where n is a total number of messages in the protocol.
 - provides quick, easy and straightforward way of adding new messages to the protocol.
 - has as little connection as possible between the application level messages